 E. 66

-Venn diagrams are great tools to learn about the union and intersection of sets.
+Venn diagrams are a useful way to visualize the union and intersection of sets.

-The intersection of two sets A and B will usually have fewer elements than the union of A and B. If the sets are identical, their unions and intersections will also be identical: .
-It’s impossible for the intersection of sets to have more elements than the union of those sets.
+The intersection of two sets A and B will usually have fewer elements than the union of A and B. If the sets are identical, then their union and intersection are also identical: .
+The intersection of sets can’t have more elements than the union of those sets.

 Try this relatively simple example question: